Main University Accounts

-Twitter (for News): twitter.com/NebToday
+Twitter (for News): NebToday

 LinkedIn: University of Nebraska–Lincoln

-Review social media accounts on campus or submit your account to be added to the directory.View the Social Media Directory
+The social media directory serves as a place to quickly find social media accounts for entities across campus.
+This page also allows you to submit your account to be added to the directory.View the Social Media Directory

 - Your account should include "Nebraska" in the name and “UNL” in the handle.
 Example: